c0d3r111/kv.db/README.md

 (async () => {

   // Create a new database.
 Root directory required, maxDirs = 1e4
-  // maxDirs is in place to keep files per directory managable
+  // maxDirs is in place to keep files per directory manageable

   const db = new Database({
     root    : '/path/to/database/directory',